cs0320/notes/book/src/success-in-0320/success-in-0320.md

 ## Logistics

-I am sending overrides every day as seats become available.
-The cap is shared between all sections, including 1340.
-C@B doesn't accurately report enrollments at the moment, because it doesn't combine these sections and it doesn't include active but not-yet-accepted overrides.

-**NOTE WELL:**
+As of right now, there is room in the class.
+You shouldn't need an override in most circumstances; just enroll.

+* I check override requests every day.
+If you're a Master's student, you'll need an override in CAB but I will almost certainly grant it.
-* If you **don't intend** to take 0320/1340, please drop (and/or remove the course from your cart) so that the department sees the seat and can add someone on the waitlist.
+* If you **get an override**, please accept ASAP so that Brown and the department get accurate enrollment estimates.
-* If you **get an override**, accept it or decline it ASAP.
-If you hold onto it but don't accept it, it is harming my ability to admit students who really want the course.
-Especially this semester, when more courses are capped, propagation of availability is much slower.
-Please don't slow us down!
-* If you **do intend** to take the course, keep it in your cart so that you see announcements, etc. that we send to the list or post on EdStem.
-Although the department is allocating seats this semester, I will be disinclined to add someone without the course in their cart.
+* If you **are still shopping**, keep 0320 in your cart so that you see announcements, etc. that we send to the list or post on EdStem.
 * **You need the prerequisites** to take 0320 or 1340.
-If you haven't completed an intro sequence (including at other universities), you cannot take the course.
+If you haven't completed 0200, 0190, or a comparable course, you cannot take 0320 yet.
+(If you're a transfer student and concerned, let's talk; I was also a transfer student as an undergrad so I have some understanding of potential worries.)

 ## Welcome!